jcourtois/ac-chef-tutorial/README.md

 ### The cookbook directory
 The cookbook directory will hold our chef code.
 We have created the basic directory structure for you.

 Take a moment to look at `metadata.rb`.

-The following lines describe the name and version of the cookbook.
-Later we will be specifying our cookbook dependencies in this metadata file.
+The first two lines describe the name and version of the cookbook.
+The rest of the specifies our cookbook dependencies.
 ```ruby
 name    'minions'
 version '0.0.1'